 An Open-Label, Multicenter Phase 2 Basket Study to Evaluate the Antitumor Activity and Safety of Lenvatinib in Children, Adolescents, and Young Adults With Relapsed or Refractory Solid Malignancies

-Eligible participants to receive lenvatinib 14 mg/m^2 once daily (QD) orally until progressive disease or unacceptable toxicity (up to approximately 1 year).
+Participants will be enrolled into initial tumor-specific cohorts which will be expanded based on observed response.
+Participants will receive 14 mg/m^2 oral lenvatinib, once daily (QD) until progressive disease or unacceptable toxicity (up to approximately 1 year).

 Recruiting Hospitals Read More